-The Cree West project comprises a 100% interest in 4 mineral claims (approximately 13,000 hectares) located 70 kilometres northwest of the Key Lake uranium mine and between 25 and 57 kilometres north of the south rim of the Athabasca Basin.
+The Cree West project comprises a 100% interest in 6 mineral claims (approximately 20,000 hectares) located 70 kilometres northwest of the Key Lake uranium mine and between 25 and 57 kilometres north of the south rim of the Athabasca Basin.
 On April 24, 2006, the Company granted to Westcan an option to earn up to a 75% interest in the Cree West project.
 Westcan can earn a 50% interest in the property by making cash payments of \$150,000 (received), issuing 600,000 shares (received) and making \$3.6 million of exploration expenditures.
 Westcan may elect to acquire an additional 10% interest by expending an additional \$4 million on exploration within 2 years of vesting its 50% interest.
 Westcan may elect to acquire a further 15% ownership, for a total of 75%, by completing a feasibility study within 2 years, issuing to the Company 400,000 additional common shares, and expending a minimum of \$1 million on the project.

 The Company will act as the operator of the project until Westcan has a vested 60% interest.
 Upon attaining commercial production, the Company will receive a 3% net smelter royalty.
 As of July 31, 2010, Westcan had contributed \$0.8 million towards exploration expenditures.
-The Company has granted an extension to Westcan in respect of its exploration commitments under the agreement and expects Westcan to continue the exploration of the project.